slab14/IoT_Sec_Gateway/README.md

       - On "Dataplane", you should now see the __l2switch__ folder in root
       - On "Dataplane", run the following command:
       `./l2switch/startODL.sh`
-      - If an error occurs, try running `./l2switch/build.sh` first and then rerun `./l2switch/startODL.sh`
+      - If an error occurs, try running `sudo ./l2switch/build.sh` first and then rerun `./l2switch/startODL.sh`